arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 #include <Library.h>
 ```

-Most libraries also have a set of examples that can be
+Most libraries also have a set of examples that can be helpful when starting.

 ***You can browse through all official and contributed libraries in the [Arduino Libraries page](https://www.arduino.cc/reference/en/libraries/).***